BITSS-OPA/opa-deworming/code/05_final_opa.md

 - Also distinguish between total and fiscal results.

+- Talk about total effects on earnings.
+Why not more externalities.
+New earnings profile.
+Describe diff between earnings and wages.

 # Approach 3: Evidence action

 - Key elements:
+  - No costs on ed.
+  - Country specific costs.
+  - Prevalence.
+  - Benefits from either Baird or KLPS4.
+  - Different format of output (CEA, and RCEA)

 # Results

-# Key policy estimates for policy makers
+# OLDKey policy estimates for policy makers

 The key policy estimate consists of a cost effectiveness analysis that compares the present value of benefits and costs.
 The benefits quantified here are the effects on wages an the